 What does the third commandment require?

-What does God require in the fourth commandment?
+What does God will in the fourth commandment?

-What does God require in the fifth commandment?
+What does God will in the fifth commandment?

 That I show all honor, love, and faithfulness to my father and mother and to all who are set in authority over me.

-What does God require in the sixth commandment?
+What does God will in the sixth commandment?

-By forbidding murder, God means to teach us that he abhors the root of murder, such as envy, hatred, anger, and desire for revenge, and that he regards all these as hidden murder.
+God wills to teach us by forbidding murder that he hates the root of murder, such as envy, hatred, anger, and desire for revenge, and that all such things are hidden murder before him.

-That all unchastity is condemned by God; therefore he forbids all unchaste gestures, words, thoughts, desires, and whatever may excite a person to them.
+That all unchastity is condemned by God, and therefore forbids all unchaste gestures, words, thoughts, desires, and whatever may incite man to them.

 What does God forbid in the eighth commandment?

-He forbids not only the theft and robbery which civil authorities punish, but God also labels as theft all wicked schemes and devices by which we seek to get for ourselves our neighbor's goods.
+He forbids not only theft and robbery, which the civil authorities punish, but God also calls theft all wicked tricks and schemes by which we scheme to get our neighbor's goods for ourselves.

-That I am to avoid, under penalty of the severe wrath of God, all lying and deceit as the very works of the devil.
+That I am to avoid all lying and deceit as the very works of the devil, under penalty of God's heavy wrath.

-That there should never enter our heart even the least desire or thought contrary to any commandment of God.
+That even the least desire or thought contrary to any commandment of God should never come into our heart.

-Why, then, does God have the ten commandments preached so strictly since no one can keep them perfectly in this life?
+Why does God have the ten commandments preached so strictly, since no one can keep them perfectly in this life?

-First, that we may become increasingly aware of our sinful nature and seek righteousness in Christ; second, that we may pray to God for the grace of the Holy Spirit, so that more and more we may be renewed in the image of God.
+First, that we may increasingly recognize our sinful nature and seek righteousness in Christ; second, that we pray to God for the grace of the Holy Spirit, so that we may more and more be renewed in the image of God.

 How does the prayer read?

-That he may awaken in us the childlike reverence and trust toward God, namely that God has become our Father through Christ.
+That he might awaken in us the childlike reverence and trust toward God, namely that God has become our Father through Christ.

 What is the first petition?